-This racquet is manufactured by Champion sports is admired for its sturdy nature and wonderful value for money for the features it offers.
+This racket is manufactured by Champion sports is admired for its sturdy nature and wonderful value for money for the features it offers.

 The double steel shaft ensures great rigidity and strength and twist resistance.
-But the use of double shaft has increased the weight of the racquet substantially.
+But the use of a double shaft has increased the weight of the racket substantially.
 It has a tangential intersection of the dual shafts with the frame rather than a traditional T-joint which is prone to get broken.

 - Strong build for prolonged lifespan

 - Double shaft offers impeccable strength and twist resistance

 - Nice dimpled grip for comfort and control

 - Nylon string with 18-20 lbs. of tension is decent enough for intermediate players

 - The frame is strong enough to hold the string at extra tension than the one provided in the stock

 - Dual shaft construction makes it considerably heavier than its competitors.
 However, it helps in smashes

 - Though the frame is strong enough to hold extra tension, the stock racket comes with low tension nylon string